samuelmaddock/blog.samuelmaddock.com/content/posts/google-widevine-blocked-my-browser.md

 > _“This is a prime example for why free as in beer is not enough.
 Small share browsers are at the mercy of Google, and Google is stalling us for no communicated-to-us reason.” - Brian Bondy, Co-founder & CTO of Brave_

-I’m now only left with two options regarding the fate of Metastream: stop development of a desktop browser version, or pivot my project to a browser extension.
+I’m now only left with two options regarding the fate of Metastream: stop development of a desktop browser version, or pivot my project to a browser extension with reduced features.
 The latter requiring publishing to the Google Chrome Web Store which would further entrench the project into a Google walled garden.

 If you know of any way to help out, [please get in touch](/contact).

+_See post on Hacker News for discussion thread._